chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 #### DESCRIPTION

-The ACCESS procedure determines the access rights that a user, as identified by the credentials in the request, has with respect to a file system object.
-The client encodes the set of permissions that are to be checked in a bit mask.
+The ACCESS procedure determines the access rights that a user, as identified by the RPC credentials in the request, has with respect to the file system specified by the ACCESS2args.fh field.
+The client obtains this file handle using one of the NFS version 2 LOOKUP, CREATE, MKDIR, SYMLINK procedures, or the MOUNT service, as described in {{RFC1094}}.
-The server checks the permissions encoded in the bit mask.
+The client encodes the set of permissions that are to be checked in the ACCESS2args.access field.
-A status of ACL2_OK is returned along with a bit mask encoded with the permissions that the user is allowed.

-The results of this procedure are necessarily advisory in nature.
-That is, a return status of ACL2_OK and the appropriate bit set in the bit mask does not imply that such access will be allowed to the file system object in the future, as access rights can be revoked by the server at any time.

-On entry, the arguments in ACCESS3args are:

-object
-: The file handle for the file system object to which access is to be checked. access
-: A bit mask of access permissions to check.

 The following access permissions may be requested: